 I get asked frequently how certain pre-existing medical conditions will be handled by the underwriter of a disability insurance company.
 If you have a pre-existing medical condition, it may affect the outcome of your application.
-How it affects your policy depends on the severity of your medical history and the likelihood of that condition to lead to a long-term disability claim on the policy being sold.
-Disability insurance companies have a few options for handling applicants with pre-existing medical histories;
+How it affects your policy depends on the severity of your medical history and the likelihood that that condition will lead to a long-term disability claim under the policy being sold.
+Disability insurance companies have a few options for handling applicants with pre-existing medical histories.

 - Approve The Policy with Reduced Coverage